Devher12/Devher12/README.md

 ---

-*Open to collaborations, internships, and research opportunities.*
+* I am fully Open to collaborations, internships, and research opportunities.*